AMD ZenDNN

 Overview

 ZenDNN is a deep neural network acceleration inference library optimized for AMD “Zen” CPU architecture.
 ZenDNN library comprises of a set of fundamental building blocks and APIs designed to enhance performance for AI inference applications primarily targeting AMD EPYC™ server CPUs.
 ZenDNN plugs into mainstream AI frameworks offering developers a seamless experience in developing cutting edge AI applications.
-This library continues to redefine deep learning performance on AMD EPYC™ CPUs, combining relentless optimization, innovative features, and leading-edgeindustry-leading support for modern workloads.
+This library continues to redefine deep learning performance on AMD EPYC™ CPUs, combining relentless optimization, innovative features, and leading-edge support for modern workloads.

 ZenDNN at a Glance